Tabitha Moffatt Brown: Later life

 Once in the Oregon Country, Tabitha Brown traveled between Oregon City and her daughter's home in Salem, and eventually settled in Forest Grove.
-She arrived fairly poor in the Willamette Valley, having only a single picayune, which she used to purchase sewing supplies.
+She arrived fairly poor in the Willamette Valley, having only a single Spanish picayune coin, which she used to purchase sewing supplies.
 Some of her spare clothing was bartered with several Kalapuya to acquire buckskin.
 Brown began manufacturing gloves, which were purchased by fellow settlers and loggers, and soon she had earned $30.
 Later she helped found an orphanage with Harvey L. Clark.
 During the first year Brown had 30 wards to watch over, several being as old as 21, while their parents went south during the California Gold Rush.
 Then with Clark and the Rev. George H. Atkinson, they founded Tualatin Academy, which would grow to become Pacific University in Forest Grove.
 Brown died in Salem while living with her daughter on May 4, 1858.
 She is buried in Salem at the Pioneer Cemetery.